Takaovi/BatchStealer/README.md

 # BatchStealer

-### A batch script for taking files or text and sending them to a webhook
+### A batch script for taking files or info and sending them to a webhook

 * Works on Windows 10 (Requires *cURL* which is on latest Windows 10 devices)